pauls658/ReluDiff-ICSE2020-Artifact/INSTALL.md

 export C_INCLUDE_PATH="$LD_LIBRARY_PATH:$INSTALL_PREFIX/include"
 ```

 *_Note_*: The above *export* commands only affect the _current_ shell session.
-I recommend adding at least the above three commands to the appropriate .\*rc file (e.g., .basrc) so the compiler and runtime paths are persistent.
+I recommend adding at least the above three commands to the appropriate .\*rc file (e.g., .bashrc) so the compiler and runtime paths are persistent.

 ## Clone the artifact repo
 ```console